Imrannnnn/Skillconnect/README.md

   - Typing indicators with participant name
   - Unread badges per chat and total unread badge in the header
 - Health/news/posts/blog stubs to prevent 404s in UI
+ - Provider analytics & wallet
+   - Provider dashboard overview (earnings, paid/pending/released jobs, calendar snapshot)
+   - Basic profile analytics (profile view counts)
+ - Notifications
+   - In-app notification center for booking, chat, and system updates

+### Provider modes & product catalog

+- Users with role `provider` have a `providerMode`:
+  - `"service"` — offers only services
+  - `"product"` — offers only products
+  - `"both"` — offers both services and products
+- Dashboard (`/provider/dashboard`)
+  - "Manage product catalog" button is visible only when `providerMode` is `"product"` or `"both"`.
+  - Service‑only providers (`providerMode === "service"`) do **not** see catalog management.
+- Catalog management (`/provider/products`)
+  - Protected by `PrivateRoute` and an in‑page guard.
+  - Only providers with `providerMode === "product"` or `"both"` can access.
+  - Service‑only providers trying to access `/provider/products` are redirected back to `/provider/dashboard`.

 ## Project Structure
 - backend/